manassaloi/manassaloi.github.io/_posts/2020-04-05-working-google.markdown

 ---
 layout: post
-title: "Why I might never apply for a job at Google or Facebook"
+title: "Why I might never apply for a job at Google"

 ---